matthiasn/talk-transcripts/Hickey_Rich/ClojureConcurrency.md

 `send-off`.

-Because these ant threads are sleeping, that is technically blocking, and the right thing to do is use `send-off`.
-So what I have done here is use `send-off`.
+Because these ant threads are sleeping, that is technically blocking, and the right thing to do is use `send-off`, and so what I have done here is use `send-off`.

 I could rearchitect this to use `send`, and make the waits much smaller than they are, because now each ant will be waiting in a shared set of threads, and get exactly the same behavior.

 But that is a choice you have to make.
 If you only had a fixed thread pool, you could not have blocking operations.
 If you only have a